xoxorwr/dmd-lsp/README.md

 The ultimate goal is **not** to ship this POC as-is, but to use the results and experience gained here to produce a cleaned-up, production-ready implementation suitable for inclusion in `dmd` itself.

+If you are looking for something more stable, check out my other LSP project: [dls](https://github.com/xoxorwr/dls).

 # dmd-lsp